-Once a student arrives on campus, a Student ID card must be requested through the UO Card Office (typically during a scavenger hunt during Professional Development Week).
-A photo may be provided in advance if preferred: http://uocard.uoregon.edu/
+Once a student arrives on campus, a Student ID card must be requested through the UO Card Office.
+A photo must be provided in advance.

 UO Student Conduct Code

 The UO student conduct code applies to all students in the program.
 Students will be asked to confirm they have read and understood the student conduct code before the first week of coursework.
 The full conduct code may be found at: https://studentlife.uoregon.edu/conduct.